Click On Photo

 The full-length PLANET PATROL album (1983 Tommy Boy Records) was cranked out in a single week at Vanguard Recording.
 Baker and Robie had already completed the music.
 The singers contributed to the lyrics which provided an emotional expression in their vocals than other Electro acts at the time.
 Nearly every song on the album was released as a single, including the John Robie and Arthur Baker co-written "Danger Zone," "Cheap Thrills" (#30 on Billboard), a cover of Gary Glitter's "I Didn't Know I Love You (till I Saw You Rock n Roll)" and a cover of Todd Rundgren's "It Wouldn't Have Made Any Difference."
 "Don't Tell Me" was not released as a single - it was a B-side track.

 After the release of the album, Robie and Baker continued producing other projects, occasionally collaborating but more often not.
 Without their involvement the members of Planet Patrol drifted apart.
 One member, Joseph Lites, passed away due to a diabetic seizure.
-Another, Melvin B. Franklin, worked a series of blue-collar jobs including a thirteen year stint as a doorman at the Westin Hotel.
+Another, Melvin B. Franklin, worked a series of blue-collar jobs including a thirteen-year stint as a doorman at the Westin Hotel.
 After two years working as a skycap at Boston's Logan Airport, he was shot to death by an unknown assailant on October 15th, 1996.
 Herb Jackson was pronounced dead after ingesting a large quantity of acid and cocaine in Miami, FL.
 By God’s grace he was revived!
 As many who have survived a brush with death, Jackson found God and became an ordained minister.
-As many fewer do, he revisited his old band Planet Patrol and united with original member Rodney Butler.
-The group is currently recording several new tracks for their own Space Age Records label while in negotiations with Tommy Boy Records founder & CEO Tom Silverman.
+Michael Anthony Jones retired from music.
+As many fewer do, Herb revisited his old band Planet Patrol and united with original member Rodney Butler.
+The group has recorded several new tracks for their own Space Age Records label while they continue to tour and perform representing their 40th anniversary of Play At Your Own Risk.
 Stay tuned, keep your ears to the airwaves and your eyes in cyber space for the return of PLANET PATROL!